phalcon-orphanage/docs/en/devtools.md

 ## Overview
 These tools help you to generate skeleton code, maintain your database structure and helps to speedup development.
 Core components of your application can be generated with a simple command, allowing you to easily develop applications using Phalcon.

-Phalcon Devtool can ben controlled using the cmd line or the web interface.
+Phalcon Devtool can be controlled using the cmd line or the web interface.

 ## Installation